ZzinnerGamer/pf2e-threat-tracker/README.md

 ### Credits

-Wasp for creating Sequencer
+- Wasp for creating Sequencer
-@ChasarooniZ for being a wondeful person
+- Chasarooni for being a wondeful person
-TheJoester for almos making me cry
+- TheJoester for almost making me cry
-The whole pathfinder community ♥
+- The whole pathfinder community ♥

 ## 🙌 Contributing